Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Perspectives

 \subsection{Neural network architecture and training procedure}

-Our classification model involves a fully connected layer that maps linearly the $28 \times 28$ image space into a higher dimensional $N=900 \times 900$ output space.
+Our classification model involves a potentially fully-connected layer (in the sense that we do not restrict any intensity mode couplings) that maps linearly the $28 \times 28$ image space into a higher dimensional $N=900 \times 900$ output space.
 On the output space, we build a linear classification model using the \textit{LogisticRegression} function provided by the python library RapidsAi \cite{rapids}, the GPU equivalent of the Scikit-Learn implementation.
 Given an input pattern $\{\xi_i\}_{i=1,..,N}$ the \textit{LogisticRegression} function performs a weighted average of the $N$ input channels, producing a score $z_j=\sum_{i=1}^N w_{ji} \xi_i $ for each of the $10$ classes corresponding to each type of digit.
 The scores are then transformed to probabilities with

 and plugged in a cross-entropy loss function that is a sum of contributions coming from all of the $P$ input patterns that we are using to train the model

 where $j^*$ is the index of the correct class of each input pattern.
 The cross-entropy loss $L(\mathbf{w})$ is then minimized with a gradient-descent-related strategy to find the configuration of the weights $\mathbf{w}^*$ that has the highest classification accuracy.